 If you have terrible children, and you were a good child and a good mom, I am empathetic for you.
 This is not fair.
 This is sad.
 Keep praying and believing for them, forever.
 Mother’s Day may be hard for you.
 Look for little ways to change the real throughout the year.
 Keep a notebook to help your brain sort and solve.
-Go to a movie, eat something good, and get comfort - curl up in your Comfort Silkie Adult Security Blanket.
+Go to a movie, eat something good, and get comfort - curl up in your MomLife Security Blanket and Pillow Cover.

 Happy Mother’s Day – every day.

 Be the best you.
 Use your words.
 Look for goodness.
 Be Comfort Strong.